-Our ability to make scheduled payments of the principal of, to pay interest on or to refinance our indebtedness, including the notes, depends on our future performance, which is subject to economic, financial, competitive and other factors beyond our control.
+Our ability to make scheduled payments of the principal of, to pay interest on or to refinance our indebtedness, including the notes, or to repurchase the notes at a price equal to 100% of the principal amount of the notes to be repurchased, plus accrued and unpaid interest, upon the occurrence of a fundamental change (as defined in the indenture governing the applicable series of notes), in each case, depends on our future performance, which is subject to economic, financial, competitive and other factors beyond our control.
 Our business may not continue to generate cash flow from operations in the future sufficient to service our debt and make necessary capital expenditures.
 If we are unable to generate such cash flow, we may be required to adopt one or more alternatives, such as selling assets, restructuring debt or obtaining additional equity capital on terms that may be onerous or highly dilutive.
 Our ability to refinance our indebtedness will depend on the capital markets and our financial condition at such time.
 We may not be able to engage in any of these activities or engage in these activities on desirable terms, which could result in a default on our debt obligations.